jamesflorentino/laro/README.md

 # laro.js

 Yet another Entity-Component-System game micro-framework in JavaScript.
 Only this time, written in ES6.
-It also auto-generates a documentation page of your code if you provide write them in jsdoc syntax in your actual code.
+It also auto-generates a documentation page of your code if you write them in jsdoc syntax in your actual code.

 Goals
 =====